Edge-Only Universal Adversarial Attacks in Distributed Learning: Edge-Only Universal Attack

 Given the access to the edge part of the model, \( f_{\text{edge}} \), the attacker can extract features \( h^l \) from any intermediate layer \( l \) within \( f_{\text{edge}} \).
 For each such layer \( l \in L_{\textit{edge}} \), the attacker trains a binary classifier \( g^l : \mathbb{R}^{\mathcal{H}^l} \rightarrow [0,1] \), where \( \mathcal{H}^l \) is the dimension of the feature space at layer \( l \), to discriminate the most representative features \( h^l \) between the target and non-target classes.
 Formally, $g^l$ is trained as follows:

 where \( \mathcal{L}_b \) denotes the binary cross-entropy loss, \( \theta_{g^l} \) are the weights of \( g^l \), and \( \bar{y}_t \) is an auxiliary label set to 1 for target samples and to 0 for non-target samples.
-By this binary classifier the attacker learns which features most strongly represent the target class and use them to guide the optimization of targeted universal perturbations.
+By this binary classifier the attacker learns which features most strongly represent the target class and use them to guide the optimization.

 It is also important to note that the \emph{depth} of the edge part of the model, defined as the number of layers $e$ deployed at the edge, plays a significant role in the generalization capability beyond the samples in $\mathcal{D}$.
 In particular, while knowledge of deeper layers improves the transferability of attacks to the cloud part, it also carries a higher risk of overfitting when considering few samples, reducing the ability to generalize.
-To address this problem, we found that learning feature separation from multiple edge layers and combining them in an optimization process is beneficial, as also shown in the ablation studies reported in Section \ref{s:exp}.
+To address this problem, we found that learning feature separation from multiple edge layers and combining them in an optimization process is beneficial, as also shown in the ablation studies reported in Sec. \ref{s:exp}.